 - Annual Thesis Committee Meeting

 This is a specialized annual committee meeting.
-The exam consists of a written proposal using NIH or NSF guidelines for grants, as well as a formal presentation of preliminary results and description of future experiments in an exam setting.
+The exam consists of a written proposal using NIH or F31 guidelines for grants, or other as appropriate as well as a formal presentation of preliminary results and description of future experiments in an exam setting.
 The student’s research advisory committee reviews the proposal, attends the presentation, and examines the student about the topic.
 If satisfied, the committee signs the student’s warrant and the student will move to candidacy (dissertator status).
 This is typically achieved by the end of Year Three.

 - Six Month Meeting (PhD Only)

-For a student to complete his/her degree in Molecular & Environmental Toxicology, s/he must write-up his/her research in the form of a dissertation, present it in an open seminar, and then defend it in a “closed door” session with the advisor and research advisory committee.
+For students to completetheir degree in Molecular & Environmental Toxicology, they must write-up their research in the form of a thesis or dissertation, present it in an open seminar, and then defend it in a “closed door” session with the advisor and research advisory committee.
 The committee will discuss the student’s work, consider whether the work represents a significant contribution to environmental health, and also whether or not any corrections and/or further experiments need to be done.
 Once the student has met these requirements, the student will be able to deposit the dissertation with the Graduate School.
-For the program, the defense typically happens between Years Five and Seven, with the average at 5.5 years to degree.
+For the program, the PhD defense typically happens between Years Five and Seven, with the average at 5.3 years to degree.